cogentcore/cogent/README.md

 # DONE:

+* lineno horiz scrolling issues -- this is in V1 too!
 * focus in topappbar returning to TAB not going to where command goes.

 * symbolsview: textview still not jumping to line correctly